 Search for placements and find out more about work experience and internships.

 The NHS is the major employer of physiotherapy graduates.
-You can work in a range of departments, for example, outpatients, intensive care, stroke services, orthopaedics, elderly care, paediatrics and in GP practices.
+You can work in a range of departments - such as outpatients, intensive care, stroke services, orthopaedics, elderly care, paediatrics and in GP practices.

 Opportunities are also available with: